openandclose/pdfslash/docs/spec.rst

 **box**:

-Coordinate values of User created boxes are always integers.
+Coordinate values of user created boxes are always integers.
 Float numbers are not possible.

 User boxes in a page must be unique.